pacphi/tf4k8s/experiments/k8s/tbs/README.md

 ./install-tbs-integrated-with-harbor.sh {harbor-domain} {harbor-project} {harbor-username} {harbor-password}
 ```
 > Replace the curly-braced parameters above with your Harbor domain, project and administrative credentials
+> You'll need to have manually authored credentials in `/tmp/credentials.yml`.
+See [Create a Credentials File](https://docs.pivotal.io/build-service/0-1-0/installing.html#other-create-creds-file).

 ## Verify your installation